swaldecker/run_analysis_repo/README.md

 "train" and "test".
 The script run_analysis.R generates the training and testing datasets from files contained in these two directories.

-An important note is that the script assumes the parent directory is called UCIdata, which is different from the name produced after decompressing the .zip file.
+The script assumes that the name of the directory with the train and test subdirectories is called UCI HAR Dataset, which is the name of directory that resulting when I decompressed the .zip file.

 ## Gathering data into a data frame
 The testing and training datasets had to be formed from separate files before these